-Calibration and Test Unit (CTU, order code TBA0STU), which comes complete with the cables you will need for connection to the reciter/PA and the PC.
-For more information about the CTU, please refer to the CTU Operation Manual.

-- Tool kit (order code TBA0ST2) which comprises tuning tools and the required screwdrivers in a tool pouch.
+- Calibration and Test Unit (CTU, order code TBA0STU), which comes complete with the cables you will need for connection to the reciter/PA and the PC.
+For more information about the CTU, please refer to TN-778 The Calibration and Test Unit. - Tool kit (order code TBA0ST2) which comprises tuning tools and the required screwdrivers in a tool pouch.
 The ceramic-tipped Murata tuning tool is used for most procedures, but the metal-tipped Johanson 8777 tuning tool with its narrower blade is needed for tuning the front end of H-band and K-band receivers. - 10-30 V DC power supply (if the PMU does not have a 12 V or 24 V auxiliary power supply module) - RS-232 cable - RF attenuator (optional depends on the setup)